-Protect family members: Odds are your pet will be spending more time inside during the winter, so it’s a good time to make sure your house is properly pet-proofed.
-Use space heaters with caution around pets, because they can burn or they can be knocked over, potentially starting a fire.
-Check your furnace before the cold weather sets in to make sure it’s working efficiently, and install carbon monoxide detectors to keep your entire family safe from harm.
+Protect Family Members: Odds are your pet will be spending more time inside during the winter, so it’s a good time to make sure your house is properly pet-proofed.
+Use space heaters with caution around pets because they can burn or be knocked over, potentially starting a fire.
+Check your furnace before the cold weather sets in to ensure it’s working efficiently, and install carbon monoxide detectors to keep your entire family safe from harm.
 If you have a pet bird, make sure its cage is away from drafts.

-Avoid ice: When walking your dog, stay away from frozen ponds, lakes and other water.
-You don’t know if the ice will support your dog’s weight, and if your dog breaks through the ice it could be deadly.
+Avoid Ice: When walking your dog, avoid frozen ponds, lakes, and other water.
+You don’t know if the ice will support your dog’s weight, and if your dog breaks through the ice, it could be deadly.
 And if this happens and you instinctively try to save your dog, both of your lives could be in jeopardy.

-Be prepared: Cold weather also brings the risks of severe winter weather, blizzards, and power outages.
+Be Prepared: Cold weather also brings the risks of severe winter weather, blizzards, and power outages.
 Prepare a disaster/emergency kit, and include your pet in your plans.
-Have enough food, water, and medicine (including any prescription medications as well as heartworm and flea/tick preventives) on hand to get through at least 5 days.
+Have enough food, water, and medicine (including any prescription medications as well as heartworm and flea/tick preventives) on hand to get through at least five days.
 Here’s how to put that pet preparedness kit together.

-Wild animals outdoors: If you park your car outdoors in cold weather, remember that stray dogs, cats, rabbits, raccoons, and other small animals will seek shelter in a car’s engine compartment to get out of the cold.
+Wild Animals Outdoors: If you park your car outdoors in cold weather, remember that stray dogs, cats, rabbits, raccoons, and other small animals will seek shelter in a car’s engine compartment to escape the cold.
 It’s always a good idea to tap on the hood of your car before starting up to give any animal a chance to run away before you start the vehicle.
 Otherwise, you could face a messy clean-up before you head out.